tinymce/tinymce-docs/enterprise/server/index.md

 ##### Additional Information Around Entering Origins

 The origins are matched by protocol, host name, and port.
 So you may need a combination of all three, depending on which browsers you use.
-If you are serving the editor and services from `http://localhost` & port 80, then the list of origins should have an entry for `http://localhost` and any other servers with ports, like so:
+If you are serving the editor and services from `http://localhost` on port 80, then the list of origins should have an entry for `http://localhost` and any other servers with ports, like so:

 ````
 ephox{